 USC will open unparalleled opportunities for me to engage with faculty members with expertise in various academic and practical fields.
 Watching Professor Midge Costin’s documentary, “Making Waves: The Art Of Cinematic Sound,” urged me to learn how audio conveys a psychological connection between the screen and the audience; an unconventional perspective that resonates with me as a film enthusiast.
 I look forward to becoming a part of a creative community to discover how the subtleties of media production contribute to films we see today.

+Hello!
+This is a really cohesive and well-written essay, and it was easy for me to read and understand so great job.
+I found the opening statement quirky but you managed to articulate your intentions so that it flows well between topic statements.

+One thing I noticed is that while you did correctly and clearly describe an interest outside of your major that you’re interested in pursuing, I couldn’t exactly get a feel of why and what you’re planning to use this minor for.
+You did imply it was for you to learn the subtleties of media production, but I can’t tell what exactly you’re going to use this opportunity for.
+Remember that the keyword here is “interdisciplinary.”
+How will this enrich the pursuit of your intended major?

+It would be good if you could keep your sentences a bit concise in some places if you need to save the word count.

+Looking forward to your next revision!